GNOME/totem/DEBUGGING.md

 ```
 totem-video-thumbnailer -v /path/to/video-file.mp4 /tmp/foo.png
 ```
-or if the problem happens in the Videos app, run this first to enter the Flatpak sandbox:
+or if the problem happens in the Totem app, run this first to enter the Flatpak sandbox:
 ```
 flatpak run --command=bash org.gnome.Totem.Devel